KayO-GH/IndabaX-Ghana-Website/README.md

 ## Ghana Analytics Summit, IndabaX 2019
-This is the websit for the first Ghana Analytics Summit, IndabaX Conference.
+This is the website for the first Ghana Analytics Summit, IndabaX Conference.

 ## Oragnizers
 Richard Ackon